 And about time in the context of conscious creation, he had this to say "Once you have planted this seed in your imagination, do not uproot it by being anxious about how it will be accomplished.
 Each seed has its own appointed time.
 Some seeds take a few days; others a little longer.
 Feel confident that what you have planted will appear in your world."
 Give the seeds you consciously plant in your imagination the time to grow.
 Do not pull on their first shoots to help them along, lest you pull too hard and uproot them.
 Time's most faithful companions are persistence and patience.

-By Tania Kotsos — Updated OCT 2020
+Written by Tania Kotsos — Updated OCT 2020